samuel-jimenez/GramEditor/docs/visual-customization.md

 }
 ```

-If you would like to use distinct themes for light mode/dark mode that can be set with:
+Distinct themes for light mode/dark mode can be set like this:

 ```json [settings]
 {